-Add KML layer to your map
+Add KML layer to a map

-Considerations for using KML in your map
+Considerations for using KML in a map

 KML was originally created to view features in three-dimensional Earth browsers such as ArcGIS Earth.
 KML is now supported in a number of two-dimensional web browser clients, including Map Viewer and Map Viewer Classic.
 There are some aspects of KML that do not work well on 2D screens and some limitations to what web browser clients can support.